 - Follow the solution recommended below and ensure the “Allow any authenticated user to update DNS records with the same owners name” is checked.
 Here is a similar error: Domain Name System: How to create a DNS record.
 To fix this issue, you will have to delete you the DNS record your precreated for the cluster node in order to associate the “Allow any authenticated user to update DNS records with the same owners name”.
 Below are the associated error for your information only.

-Confirm by clicking on Yes that you would like to delete the record as shown below.
+However, Confirm by clicking Yes that you want to delete the record as shown below.

 To add an A record, kindly launch the DNS snap-in as shown below.
 From the